 § 105-164.4B.
 Sourcing principles.

 (a) General Principles. - The following principles apply in determining where to source the sale of a product.
+Except as otherwise provided in this section, a service is sourced where the purchaser can potentially first make use of the service.
 These principles apply regardless of the nature of the product, except as otherwise noted in this section:

 (1) When a purchaser receives a product at a business location of the seller, the sale is sourced to that business location.